PEER REVIEWING PROCEDURE AND POLICY

-If the authors have respected the deadlines, made any corrections requested by the rewevers and they have accepted the article, the latter is definitively accepted and published in the following issue of the BDD: the deadline can then be from 15 days to 3 months according to the date of final acceptance.
-If the authors have not been able to respond to certain requests from the rewievers, the advice is asked to the editorial committee which then decides whether or not to publish the article.
+If the authors have respected the deadlines, if they have made any corrections requested by the reviewers and if the reviewers have accepted the article, the latter is definitively accepted and published in the following issue of the BDD: the deadline can then be 15 days to 3 months depending on the date of final acceptance.
+If the authors have not been able to respond to some requests of the reviewers, the opinion is asked by the editorial committee which then decides whether or not to publish the article.
 If it is not accepted, a justification is given to the authors.

 Proof before publication

 The article, once accepted, is formatted, for its final layout, by the secretariat.
 Before posting and publication, a pdf proof is sent to the authors for approval.
 At this stage, only modifications of details that do not change the layout are accepted.
 A form is sent to each co-author to confirm that he/she is the author or co-author of the article, that he/she accepts publication, and to declare any conflicts of interest.
 The form is available at this link.
 Each co-author must complete it and send it to the publisher directly or through the main author.

 In case of suspicion of potential manipulation, of the peer review process :

 Anyone can report suspected manipulation of the review process, either by a reviewer or an author.
 A documented letter should then be sent to the Chief Editor's Office, which will strictly follow the recommendations of the COPE website and its decision algorithm at https://publicationethics.org/node/34311.